Kaif10/MERN-STACK-App/README.md

 ## Shopping-list App

-A simple webapp to keep track of your shopping list items using the fundamentals of the MERN Stack.
+A simple Shopping list webapp built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group to keep track of your shopping list items.

  **Quick Start**

 ```
 # Install dependencies for server